KamiworksCat/djangotutorial-ubuntu/README.md

 1. Models are represented by a class(that subclasses django.db.models.Model).
 Each of the models has a number of class variables which represents a database field in the model.<br>

 2. Django supports all common database relationships: many-to-one, many-to-many, one-to-one. <br>

+3. Migrate command synchronise the changes that the user made to the models with the schema in the database. <br>

+4. 'makemigrations' command bascially create migrations for the changes made in the models.py <br>